gorankami/WebFEM/README.md

 # WebFEM
 WebGL engine for FEM models viewing.
 A part of a master thesis project.
 It is designed to use NEU models converted to custom json format.
 The conversion app is not included.
-Preview the app at http://gorankami.github.io/WebFEM/
+Preview the app at ~http://gorankami.github.io/WebFEM/~ (not working, not hosting assets anymore :( )

 *Note*: This project is not adapted for consuming on other projects.
 It is created for personal shader study and WebGL library study.
 I suggest using existing tools that make things easier, like [Three.js](https://github.com/mrdoob/three.js/).